cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 p hash.display  # => #<MyHash:0x00007fce330638b8>nil
 ```

-A way to workaround this problem is to extend BaseObject instead of `Object` since it has only a couple of instance methods so these kind of collisions are less probable:
+A way to workaround this problem is to extend from `BaseObject` instead of `Object` since it has only a couple of instance methods so these kind of collisions are less probable:

 ```rb
 class MyHash < BaseObject